My brother-in-law is a heroin addict. Unbeknownst to many, he suffered from a 20-year pain pill addiction before falling prey to the black tar.

 I’m not here to tell you about his downward spiral.
 Addicts’ families know the plummeting hole that consumes their loved ones.
 What I am here to tell you about is how enabling is a death sentence.

-When I see some homeless people walking along the sidewalk, distributing their worldly possessions across their shoulders and bearing their heavy burdens in the carved out worry lines on their faces, I am deeply saddened.
+When I see some homeless people walking along the sidewalk, distributing their worldly possessions across their shoulders and bearing heavy burdens in the carved out worry lines on their faces, I am deeply saddened.
 My mind wanders to their families.
 They must have decided not to enable and gone through sheer hell standing by their ultimatums.

 Throwing money at addicts and death is far easier than not enabling and choosing life.
 To not enable is the most difficult challenge families face.